 top of page

 The last few weeks had been a huge tailspin for me.
-I relate it to a multitude of challenges compounded upon each other - first, the physical distancing barrier, then the business-cultural aspect of it and then the technicalities of the underlying business.
-To add on, although the world of investment and banking is not unfamiliar to me, the scope of publicity and investor relations work remains an uncharted territory.
+I attribute it to the multitude of challenges compounded upon each other - first, the physical distancing barrier, then the business-cultural aspect of it and then the technicalities of the underlying business.

 1. Never take on a job purely because of money.
 This might be one of the most important starting points in terms of getting the right mindset.
 Money is of course important but the experience of taking on the engagement should enable you to grow as a person, forge new relationships, learn new things that you never knew before, and naturally add to your professional credentials.
 To add on: Never switch jobs solely because the pay on the other side is higher.
 The "intangible assets" that you give up from making that move might cost you a lot more in the future.